Cranbaerry/A.R.E.S/README.md

     -Ability to hotswap from a vaid VRCA file downloaded elsewhere

     -Ability to almost perfectly extract vrca files for repairs with FACS

+To turn of plugin Auto updating do so via the ingame options or via ARES, you'll also need to add a new launch option to the game "-shrekno"

 Installation: